ballerina-platform/module-ballerina-etl/README.md

 - `maskSensitiveData`: Returns a new dataset with PII (Personally Identifiable Information) fields masked using a specified character

 ### Unstructured Data Extraction
-- `extractFromUnstructuredData`: Extracts unstructured data from a string and maps it to a ballerina record.
+- `extractFromText`: Extracts unstructured data from a string and maps it to a ballerina record.

 ## Usage